Updated 15th February 2022

 The demands of a digital environment

 Scalable logos come into their own on the web.
 A website has seconds to communicate its main message – 15 seconds in fact – so arguably you want to use that time to communicate what your business does, rather than what your logo looks like.
+Depending on your industry, you’ll find that more and more of your website’s users will be accessing it on a phone.
 A logo that takes up less space can then only be a good thing, leaving more space for the main message!

 The mark/ symbol within a responsive logo

 A mark needs to have the same brand feel as the logo as a whole.
 If the logo already has a mark of its own (think Airbnb, Nike, Chanel) then working out what the logo looks like scaled down will be fairly easy.
 If you have a type based logo, then retaining the brand feel whilst reducing the logo size maybe a tricker ask.

 Creating a responsive logo isn’t about creating a number of different logos.
 It is more around the simplification of the main logo, and ensuring your logo works in the contexts it needs to.

 Dependent on your time and budget, there are a number of ways to make your logo responsive.
 Often the best decision is to ensure your logo can be used in a number of different ways.
 You could try:

 - Removing the words / lettering (think Twitter)

 - Removing the icon / imagery (think Pizza Express)